Understanding Emergency Light Transformers Installation

 The transformer is hot to the touch—is that normal?

 Warm is expected; excessively hot, buzzing, or discolored is not.
-Check load, wiring, and ventilation; replace if overheating persists.
+Check load, wiring, and ventilation; if issues persist, plan an emergency light transformer replacement before the unit fails a 90-minute test.

 My unit charges but won’t stay bright on battery—transformer or driver?